okposomike/Pharmacy-Sales-Analysis-SQL-PowerBI/Pharmacy-Sales-Analysis-SQL-PowerBI/docs/insights_summary.md

 ## 🔹 Revenue Performance
 - Total revenue shows a steady upward trend across months.
-- Store 1 contributed the highest share of overall revenue.
+- J-MIGUEL East contributed the highest share of overall revenue.
-- POS and Transfer were the most used payment methods.
+- Card and mobile money were the most used payment methods.

 ## 🔹 Product Insights
 - Antibiotics and Supplements generated the highest revenue.